Indifference and Decompensation in Pathological Narcissism

 The narcissist's guarded detachment is a sad reaction to his unfortunate formative years.
 Pathological narcissism is thought to be the result of a prolonged period of severe abuse by primary caregivers, peers, or authority figures.
 In this sense, pathological narcissism is, therefore, a reaction to trauma.
 Narcissism IS a form of Post Traumatic Stress Disorder that got ossified and fixated and mutated into a personality disorder.

 This front is penetrated in times of great crises that threaten the narcissist's ability to obtain Narcissistic Supply, or when the Narcissistic Supply is spurious (fake or low-grade), negative, or static.
-Click HERE to watch a video.
+This is the Collapsed Narcissist (not Failed Narcissist which is a term invented by Grotstein to describe one of the phases in the development of Borderline personalities).

 In the majority of cases, narcissists react to deficient narcissistic supply by resorting to several adaptive solutions: